-The U.S. District Court for the District of Columbia in Blumenthal v.
-Trump decided both the standing28 and emolument29 issues against the President.
-The President's motion for interlocutory appeal on both issues was granted,30 and, on February 7, 2020, a panel of the U.S. Court of Appeals for the D.C.
-Circuit reversed on the grounds that the congressional plaintiffs lacked standing, without addressing the meaning of emolument.31
+The district court for the District of Columbia in Blumenthal v.
+Trump decided both the standing24 and emolument25 issues against the President.
+The President's motion for interlocutory appeal on both issues has been granted26 and at time of writing, briefs were due in October 2019 in the U.S. Court of Appeals for the D.C.
+Circuit.
+Oral argument is scheduled for December 9, 2019.27